raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** 8 hours

 For the duration, you hide a target that you touch from divination magic.
-The target can be a willing creature or a place or an object no larger than 10 feet in any dimension.
+The target can be a willing creature or a place or an object no larger than 3.0m in any dimension.
 The target can't be targeted by any divination magic or perceived through magical scrying sensors.

 # Spells (O)